 Dillon Beach is a privately owned beach that charges a daily fee.
 You can get an annual pass.

 They have restrooms and picnic tables with fire pits.
 However, they don't have showers.
 If you (or your companions) are likely to get sand all over everything, be prepared.
 Take a change of clothing and a plastic garbage bag to put the sandy stuff in.
 It will help keep your car from looking like there was a sandstorm inside.

 It can sometimes be intolerably windy at Dillon Beach.
 A quick check of the local weather forecast can help you avoid feeling like you were sandblasted after walking for just a few minutes.

 A lot of people let their dogs run off-leash on the beach.
 That's fun if it's your dog frolicking around, but some non-dog-owning visitors say they can be a nuisance.

 Water quality is generally good at Dillon Beach, but in case you're concerned, you can check the latest water quality warnings at the Marin County website.
 Look for the data for Lawson's Landing which is nearby.

 Dillon Beach is a favorite spot for many local surfers.
 If you want to go surfing while you're there, check the surf report at Surfline.

 If you plan to explore tide pools or go clamming, it will also be helpful to know when low tide will happen.
-You can find tide tables at the WeatherForYou website.

 You can't camp on Dillon Beach, but that doesn't mean you can't stay overnight.
 In fact, the real pleasure of visiting it is to stay in one of the vacation rental cottages nearby.